The 2023 5th edition is open in the following categories, with a maximum of 16 participants with the orchestra for each

 Each participant in the “Chamber Music” category will receive 4 rehearsals/week with a chamber group and one public performance of at least one movement from the standard repertory.
-Each rehearsal will be 90-120 minutes.
 String players may also play in the orchestra during the morning rehearsals and “International Musicians” Participant Concerts.
 All players also participate in daily masterclasses for additional performance opportunities and to benefit from feedback from the faculty and peers.
 Each faculty will design the masterclass schedule to benefit each student and may include private lessons (schedule permitting).

 The cost for the course, including room and breakfast is $2500 + $50 application fee.
 The fee for the one-week participants is $1500 + $50 application fee.
 As the accommodations and orchestra costs, we are raising the fees for 2023, first-time since the inception of the Academy in 2018.
 Additional fees apply for transportation from and to the airport, video/audio recordings (upon request), and day trips.

 *Tuning and stage entrance/exit are part of the time allotted.